-Up to twenty streams can be retrieved using RTSP.
-A total of twelve copies - three per independent MPEG-2, MPEG-4, MJPEG, or H.264 video stream - can be transmitted to different unicast and/or multicast destinations using Siqura's proprietary MX protocol.
-The MSD620/622 supports source-specific multicast (SSM) and it is also possible to use the Session Announcement Protocol (SAP) to transmit MPEG-2/-4/MJPEG and H.264 streams to multicast destinations.
+Each of the eight channels can generate one H.264 stream.
+Up to eighty clients can retrieve streams using RTSP.
+A total of three copies per channel can be transmitted to different unicast and/or multicast destinations using Siqura's proprietary MX protocol.
+The S-68 E supports source-specific multicast (SSM) and it is also possible to use the Session Announcement Protocol (SAP) to transmit H.264 streams to multicast destinations.